Things to know about hand, foot, and mouth disease (HFMD)

 - Hand, foot, and mouth disease often occurs in the summer and fall.

-- Hand, foot, and mouth disease is common in children, particularly preschoolers.
+- Hand, foot, and mouth diseases are common in children, particularly preschoolers.

 - Hand, foot, and mouth disease usually is mild and over within a week.
 Treatment is directed toward the relief of symptoms (fever and sore throat).